inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 # Worksheet for installing, configuring and running the ETL Tutorial

-This detailed worksheet attempts you walk you through the entire process of installing, configuring, testing, and running the ETL Tutorial, from start to finish.
+This worksheet attempts you walk you through the entire process of installing, configuring, testing, and running the ETL Tutorial, from start to finish.

 ### References